 Staff governors are elected by the staff at the school.
 They cease to hold office when they cease to work at the school.
 At Orton Wistow the Headteacher has chosen to be a governor.

-These appointments are made at foundation schools to represent the local community and can include parents of children at the school.
-Foundation Schools can advise when the next vacancy will occur and can register interests.
-They must have the skills required to contribute to the effectivesness of the governing body
+These appointments are made at MAT schools to represent the local community and can include parents of children at the school.
+MAT Schools can advise when the next vacancy will occur and can register interests.
+They must have the skills required to contribute to the effectiveness of the governing body

 Associate members are appointed by the governing body to serve on one or more governing body committee.
 They are not governors and therefore do not have a vote.
 They should be appointed because of specific expertise and experience that they can contribute to the effective governance and success of the school.